-The programme is now open and has two strands: Adapt & Thrive and Community Recovery Fund.
+The programme has two strands: Adapt & Thrive and Community Recovery Fund.

 In the simplest terms, Adapt & Thrive is capacity building to help organisations adapt, change, and thrive post COVID-19.
 The Communities Recovery Fund is grant funding to deliver support and services in communities.

 Adapt & Thrive supports organisations to change and recover.

 Working with an advisor, organisations will be supported to develop a plan so they can adapt to the challenges presented by COVID-19, operate sustainably, and continue to have a positive impact in their communities.
 This may mean developing new income streams, restructuring the organisation, or changing how services are delivered.
 Funding to implement the plan is also available.

 Communities Recovery supports the delivery of services in communities that were suspended or reduced because of COVID-19, or the creation of new services that tackle new challenges presented.

 The fund offers grants so organisations can reintroduce the delivery of services and supports the adaptation of existing services or the development of new ones to tackle new community needs resulting from, or existing needs exacerbated by COVID-19.

 In some cases, applicants may wish to access both strands.
 For example, an organisation that needs to diversify its income streams to become more sustainable but wants re-open a community service it has been unable to deliver.